top of page

 Misc.
 Work:

-With the scope we had in mind for the game, there became times where certain deadlines weren't being met or work in one area could just be overflowing due to a plethora of reasons.
-Along with my Narrative and Level design responsibilities, I also took on being a sort of "Swiss-Army knife" for the team, lending a hand to different departments whenever I was able to.
-This included, for example, 3D modeling and texturing sometimes, aiding in smaller programming tasks like narrative triggers or programming puzzle elements like the laser, and helping create the UI functionality of our terminal system.
+Along with my Narrative and Level design responsibilities, I also took on the role of a flex / "Swiss-Army knife" for the team, lending a hand to different departments whenever I was able.
+This included 3D modeling and texturing, aiding in programming tasks like narrative triggers or scripting puzzle elements like the lasers below, and implementing UI and adding functionality for our terminal system.
 Below are samples of the various extra tasks I took on.

 • 3D Modeling Assistance: